 There are many ways of casting on and binding off both single and double bed.
+Ultimately, if it is important to have the top and bottom of the piece match as closely as possible in finishing, the only way to achieve that is to start with waste knitting and a long enough yarn end (wrap around all needles at least 4 times to be “sure” not to run out).
+After binding off, rehang the bottom and finish on the top bed, or treat the first row of the knit above the waste knitting with the same method as the cast off at its top.
 Brother publications are now easily available online.
 The images below include some of the material that was included in my handouts as black and white copies.
 I am now also adding scans from both the Brother Manuals and the respective books for Techniques on both the single bed and double bed.
 The advice on methods differ slightly depending on the source, and at times one explanation makes more sense when offered in one way rather than another.
 Some of the techniques are illustrated below more than once, offering different ways of exploring.

 Any cast on or bind off can begin on either the right or the left side.
 If the yarn is to be used to manually knit off stitches, then one must begin on the side where the yarn end resides.
 If long stitches are chained through each other, then the yarn end needs to be opposite to the starting side, so that it can be used to seal the last bound off stitch.